Field Notes / Review

 If you're just starting: Claude, and nothing else, until you hit a wall.
 Add the others only when you have a specific reason to.

 If you're building content seriously: Claude plus ElevenLabs (voice) and vidIQ (YouTube) is the core kit.
-Add Cloudways and Blotato when you outgrow free hosting and manual posting.
+Add Cloudways and Blotato when you outgrow light hosting and manual posting.

 FAQ